wesleytodd/loggerr/README.md

 })
 ```

+### Unformatted/Pre-formatted logging

+If you need to write raw logs without formatting there are two options:

+1. `writeLevel(level, msg, done)`: Will respect logging `level` but skip all formatting
+2. `write(level, msg, done)`: Will write logs regardless of `level` and skip all formatting

 ## Output Streams

 You can output each level to it's own stream.
 The method is simple, just pass an